cisagov/kali-packer/README.md

 needs to be run once per project, per AWS account.
 This user will also be used by GitHub Actions.

-Before the build user can be created, the following profiles must exist in your AWS credentials file:
+Before the build user can be created, the following profile must exist in your AWS credentials file:

-* `cool-images-provisionec2amicreateroles`
-* `cool-images-provisionparameterstorereadroles`
 * `cool-terraform-backend`
-* `cool-users-provisionaccount`

-The easiest way to set up those profiles is to use our [`aws-profile-sync`](https://github.com/cisagov/aws-profile-sync) utility.
+The easiest way to set up that profile is to use our [`aws-profile-sync`](https://github.com/cisagov/aws-profile-sync) utility.
 Follow the usage instructions in that repository before continuing with the next steps.
 Note that you will need to know where your team stores their